 As mentioned above, hallucinogens may also have a high potential for abuse among those attempting to self-medicate depression or suicidal ideation due to their ability to stop these states so quickly.
 So while hallucinogens don’t usually lead to the type of physical addiction that results from the abuse of drugs such as Alcohol and Heroin, it does impair a user’s cognitive abilities, so the ability to just quit may be more complex than one would think.

 Can You Become Dependent on Hallucinogens?

 So with the answer to the question, “are hallucinogens addictive,” being no, not physically, treatment is necessary and is still available for people with this disorder.
 In the case of hallucinogens, it’s most likely a patient will not need to go through a detox process.
-But, there is still much evidence to support the fact that habitual hallucinogen users have psychological issues.
-Because their use of hallucinogens made it easy to escape the unwanted realities of their lives intense counseling and therapy should help people who have trouble living life on life’s terms.
+But, there is still much evidence to support the fact that chronic hallucinogen users have psychological issues.
+Because their use of hallucinogens made it easy to escape the unwanted realities of their lives, intense counseling and therapy should help people who have trouble living life on life’s terms.

 We Can Help with Hallucinogen Addiction

 At Allure Detox, we understand that even though you stopped using drugs that there is an underlying reason for doing so in the first place.
 Our Dual Diagnosis Treatment uses medication, counseling, and behavioral therapies to treat substance use disorders and build a strong relapse prevention plan.